gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 ## Exercise Details

-The document presents an array of three objects with two syntax errors in the document structure.
+The document presents an array of three objects with two syntax errors in the JSON grammar which affects the document structure.

-* After the data array opening with a left bracket `[` symbol, the first object is missing a curly brace `{` before the first `"id"` key.
+1. After the data array opening with a left bracket (`[`) symbol, the first object is missing a curly brace (`{`) before the first `"id"` key.

     The snippet shown below shows the first object in the original file - [See lines 1–24 of jdoc_original.json](https://github.com/gcastill0/go-integration-playground/blob/main/tasks/task1-jsonfix/data/jdoc_original.json#L1-L24).
-Note specifically that the first object is missing the opening handlebar ('{') which should be located in line 2.
+Note specifically that the first object is missing the opening handlebar (`{`) which should be located in line 2.

     ```json
     01  [